JeixHuang/JeixHuang.github.io/_pages/about.md

  -->
 <!-- His research interest also includes computer vision and large language model.
 He has published many papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=jQSagnIAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>. -->

-If you are interested in joining the project or collaborating, please send me an email (jeix782@gmail.com).
+He is currently engaged in academic collaborations with THU, PKU, NUS, and HKU, among others.
+If you are interested in joining the project or exploring collaboration opportunities, please contact him via email at jeix782@gmail.com.

 # 🔥 News